Sponsor a child in Gambia

 Floods worsen living situation of thousands

-The Gambia is not only one of Africa's smallest nations, it is also one of the poorest.
+The Gambia is not only one of Africa's smallest nations, it is also one of the most under pressured.
 Adding to its persistent economic problems, The Gambia has recently been facing natural disasters.
 In 2010, floods destroyed many homes and left thousands of Gambians homeless.
 The disaster occurred during the peak farming season and therefore caused food shortages as crops were largely destroyed.

 29 per cent of the population is chronically undernourished.
 For those who find themselves on the lowest rungs of the socioeconomic ladder, access to regular meals and drinking water often proves difficult.
 Around one in five infants in The Gambia is born with low birth weight.

-Although poverty can also be found in urban centres, in rural or semi-rural areas of the country more than 60 per cent of the population are classified as poor.
+Although poverty can also be found in urban centers, in rural or semi-rural areas of the country more than 60 per cent of the population are classified as under pressured.
 The principal causes of rural poverty in the Gambia include low and decreasing soil fertility, low agricultural productivity and generally low prices on world markets for products such as peanuts.

 Children are forced to work in order to contribute to the family income